Skip to content

 The Bottom Line

 Workers' compensation protects against jobsite injury risk.
-The contractor bond protects against certain contractor law violations.
+The contractor bond protects against certain contractor-law violations.
 Neither replaces general liability insurance, and none of them replaces a good contract.

 Before hiring, verify all three: bond, workers' comp, and liability insurance.
 Use our license verification guide or start with the Sacramento contractor search.